 Enter conversational AI.

-When you leverage AI and machine learning, you’ll deliver the best customer experience you possibly can.
-You’ll see a boost in revenue, customer lifetime value, and agent productivity.
+When you leverage AI and knowledge base software, you’ll deliver the best customer experience you possibly can.
+You’ll see a boost in revenue, CSAT, customer lifetime value, and agent productivity.
 The trick is knowing how to add automation to your customer support arsenal correctly, don’t worry, we’ve got you covered.
 Let’s dig in.

 The power of AI for your customer experience strategy

 An automated customer experience (ACX) is the practice of introducing AI-powered automation to the front line of your customer support strategy.
 While introducing AI can boost engagement across digital channels, ACX is about ensuing both long-term ROI and Customer Satisfaction (CSAT) by integrating automation as part of your broader digital strategy.
 Companies that implement an automated customer experience strategy are four times more likely to see CSAT improvement.

 With an automated customer experience strategy, your teams will reduce wait times and improve the overall customer experience.
 ACX triages, resolves, and reroutes customer inquiries automatically and relieves overworked teams of those mind-numbing tasks with meaningful problem-solving.
 It’s important to note that adding automation to your customer experience strategy does not replace humans.
 Instead, it sits on the front line and supports them; when human intervention is needed, the chatbot can hand off the conversation to a live agent within the chat.

 Put your automated customer experience strategy into action

 AI is a powerful tool.
 To get the best results, you’ll need to introduce automation with speed and increasingly deeper personalization and functionality levels.
 We recommend a three-phase rollout; each phase is tailored to your business’s interests to deliver tangible results.